215.230.9325 or 866.230.9325

 Why are EPDM rubber air tube diffusers better than airstones?

 The newest, most innovative technology in pond and lake aeration is the use of EPDM rubber air diffusers.
 EPDM rubber air diffusers are commonly used in aerating and treating municipal and industrial wastes.
-EPDM rubber air diffusers produce very fine bubbles, which provide better water mixing in pond and lakes); are less prone to clog up; and are essentially maintenance free when compared to air stones and micro-porous media air diffusers.
+EPDM rubber air diffusers produce very fine bubbles which provide better water mixing in pond and lakes.
+They are less prone to clog up and are essentially maintenance free when compared to air stones and micro-porous media air diffusers.
 The manufacturers of pond and lake aeration systems equipped with air stones and micro-porous media air diffusers recommend cleaning their air diffusers at least once per year.
 This means launching a boat; pulling up the entire air diffuser base to the surface of the pond or lake; scraping off the debris; and rinsing the air diffusers with a concentrated acid solution.
 In addition, these same manufacturers typically recommend operating their aeration systems year round to avoid clogging up their air diffusers.
 Year round aeration may be necessary for ponds and lakes in the southern states with longer growing seasons, but this is generally not the case for ponds and lakes in the northern states.
 We often recommend aerating northern ponds and lakes from April through September or mid-October.
 Winter aeration is only recommended if the water body has a history of having fishkills when ice forms.
 Conversely, EPDM rubber diffusers will not clog when aeration systems are shut down for extended periods of time.
 This is because the tiny slits in the rubber membrane completely close and subsequently cannot clog.
 There are two types of EPDM rubber membranes – round discs and tubes.
 We use EPDM rubber tube air diffusers, which are simply much more durable than the round discs.
 Overall, the EPDM round disc rubber membranes are more prone to failure where the rubber discs frequently tear away from its plastic housing.

 Will my piston pond air compressor always restart after a power outage?